Numerical methods for backward stochastic differential equations: A survey

 \section{Backward numerical methods}

-With the basic background reviewed in Section \ref{section preliminaries}, we begin with various numerical methods for BSDEs, which work backwards in time under two categories with respect to the degree of discretization, namely, backward Euler methods (Section \ref{section_3.1}), least-squares regression based methods (Section \ref{subsection higher-order methods}).
+With the basic background reviewed in Section \ref{section preliminaries}, we begin with various numerical methods for BSDEs which work backwards in time under two categories with respect to the degree of discretization, namely, backward Euler methods (Section \ref{subsection backward euler methods}) and higher-order methods (Section \ref{subsection higher-order methods}).
 In each subsection, we present one or two representative numerical methods in some detail, while we skip lengthy technical explanations.
 In particular, when describing the algorithms in each subsection, we do not go into much technical detail in order to avoid digression from the main idea.
 We then give a brief overview of various other methods in the category.

 In general, a discretization method is said to be of order $p$ if the discretization error has the convergence rate $\mathcal{O}(n^{-p})$ in a suitable norm where the given time interval is discretized into $n$ subintervals.
 However, this convergence rate does not necessarily represent the efficiency of the numerical algorithm under consideration.
 That is, in most instances, backward numerical methods require the additional computation of conditional expectations in each subinterval, whose efficiency depends largely on many factors, such as the dimension and the method applied.
 As we are only focusing on backward methods alone here, we will discuss various methods for computing conditional expectations collectively in Section \ref{section computation of conditional expectations}, such as least-squares regression (Section \ref{subsection LS regression}), Malliavin calculus based methods (Section \ref{subsection malliavin calculus based methods}), quantization methods (Section \ref{subsection quantization methods}), tree based methods (Section \ref{subsection tree based methods}) and cubature methods (Section \ref{subsection cubature methods}).